Bint Jbeil: Modern era

 As the largest town in the area, Bint Jbeil is sometimes known as the "Capital of the Liberated South" (among Lebanese Shi'ites).
 It is considered one of the centers with symbolic history for Hezbollah.
 Under Lebanon's complicated system of sectarian electoral representation, the Bint Jbeil electoral district is allocated 3 Shi'ite seats in the country's parliament.
 Hezbollah did well in the area in the 2005 elections in Lebanon, winning the local seats to add to its nationwide tally of 14.

 During the 2006 Lebanon War, Israel began an offensive against Hezbollah and the conquest of Bint Jbeil was one of the first objectives for the IDF.
 At the start of the operation a Maglan reconnaissance unit was ambushed and had to be rescued by Egoz commandos.
 In four days of fighting seventeen Israeli soldiers were killed and most of the town destroyed (See Battle of Bint Jbeil).
 On July 15, Israeli missile killed 4 civilians, aged between 60 and 85.

 Reconstruction as of early 2007 had been going very slowly, leading to reports of dissatisfaction among the residents.
 Then-Iranian president Mahmoud Ahmadinejad visited the town in 2010 to show solidarity for Hezbollah and the local victims of Israel's attacks.

 In 2024, during the Israeli invasion of Lebanon, Lebanese Army troops opened fire on Israeli soldiers after strikes that killed two soldiers.

+During the 2026 Lebanon war amidst a ground offensive by the Israeli army the settlement became the site of a large battle alongside bombing from Israel.
+The town was subsequently depopulated and destroyed.

 Demographics

 In 2014, Muslims made up 99.50% of registered voters in Bint Jbeil.
 97.87% of the voters were Shiite Muslims.

 At the end of 2022, the town had 586 registered Syrian refugees, which represented a decline from the 1,180 registered there in the summer of 2014.

+In 2026 the town was entirely depopulated and destroyed.